-Your support will help businesses such as Afella Jollof Catering, Chef Jalissa Culinary Co., Jazze's, Mamá Tila, Monique's Hot Kitchen, Moyo Kitchen, Naija Buka, Seatango, Soozveen, Taste of Congo, Theary Cambodian Foods, Wengay's Kitchen, WUHA and other future women entrepreneurs gain the tools and access needed to start a business and thrive.
+Subsidized space is just one element of our program—we also assist entrepreneurs with all aspects of building a business, from licensing and permitting to menu development and marketing.
+Your contribution will help create pathways to successful entrepreneurship for current Incubator participants—the owners of Afella Jollof Catering, Chef Jalissa Culinary Co., Jazze's, Mamá Tila, Monique's Hot Kitchen, Moyo Kitchen, Naija Buka, Seatango, Soozveen, Taste of Congo, Theary Cambodian Foods, Wengay's Kitchen, and WUHA—as well as future women business owners.